adrixo/ads-benchmark/CASE_STUDY.md

 - **Estimator / allocator:**
   Observes only simulated data and decides hourly spend for the next period.

+To have enough samples on same algorithm we compare 1 vs N attems over the same algorithm and obtain the last metrics as mean

 ### Algorithms & Method

 TBC